digibearapp/icons-cli/README-SVELTE.md

 This ensures that all custom icons from your config are properly embedded in the manifest file, making it portable and ready to use in other projects.

-When importing icons, it's recommended to use the CLI generated icon definitions file (e.g., `digibear-icon-definitions.ts`) rather than importing directly from `@digibeardev/icons-core`.
-This ensures you're using the exact icons specified in your manifest, including any custom icons.
-The generated file bundles all specified styles for each icon in arrays, making them easier to use.

 ## Best Practices

 - **Property Inheritance Priority**: DgbIcon > DgbIconGroup > DgbIconScope